NixOS/rfcs/rfcs/0032-run-phase-changes-for-better-nix-shell-use.md

 # Summary
 [summary]: #summary

-Making some minor tweaks to how phases are run in the stdenv to improve the UX of nix-shell.
+The intent of this proposal is to tweak a bit how the stdenv runs phases during a build to achieve these two goals:
+1. Improve the UX of nix-shell by making it easier to manually run phases inside a nix-shell
+2. Improve the consistency of pre/post hooks by always running such hooks instead of only running them in non-overridden phases

 # Motivation
 [motivation]: #motivation